IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-gharris-opsawg-pcap.md

 later put into a library named libpcap.

-This document describes the format used by tcpdump, and other programs using libpcap, to write network traces.
+This document describes the format used by tcpdump, and other programs using libpcap, to read and write network traces.

 # Terminology